Inaho: History

-From March 1972, train formations were extended to 9 cars to cope with popularity.
+From March 1972, train formations were extended to 9 cars to cope with demand.
 From October of the same year, the original DMUs were replaced by 485 series EMUs following electrification of the entire route.
 At the same time, service frequency was increased to two return workings daily, with one service extended to Aomori.
-Electrification enabled journey times between Ueno and Akita to be reduced to approximately 7 hours 30 minutes, and increasing popularity resulted in formations being lengthened to 12 cars, with non-reserved seating cars added from October 1978, and a third daily return service added from July 1979.
+Electrification enabled journey times between Ueno and Akita to be reduced to approximately 7 hours 30 minutes, and increasing demand resulted in formations being lengthened to 12 cars, with non-reserved seating cars added from October 1978, and a third daily return service added from July 1979.

 The typical 12-car formation was as follows, with car 1 at the Ueno end.

-From 15 November 1982, following the opening of the Jōetsu Shinkansen, two of the return Inaho services were cut, and the third return service remaining between Ueno and Akita via Niitsu was renamed Chōkai (鳥海).
-From this date, Inaho train services were reorganized to run as five return workings daily between Niigata and Akita (with one service extended to/from Aomori) using 9-car 485 series EMUs with no restaurant car facilities.
+From 15 November 1982, following the opening of the Jōetsu Shinkansen, two of the return Inaho services were discontinued, and the third return service remaining between Ueno and Akita via Niitsu was renamed Chōkai (鳥海).
+From this date, Inaho train services were amended to run as five return workings daily between Niigata and Akita (with one service extended to/from Aomori) using 9-car 485 series EMUs with no restaurant car facilities.

 From March 1985, train formations were reduced to 6-car monoclass sets, although from November 1986, service frequency was increased from five to seven return workings daily.

 Green (first class) car accommodation was added to half of one car following privatization of JNR to become JR East.

-From the start of the 4 December 2010 timetable revision, services were further truncated to operate between Niigata and Akita, with some trains terminating at Sakata.
+From the start of the 4 December 2010 timetable revision, services were further shortened to operate between Niigata and Akita, with some trains terminating at Sakata.
 Former operations between Akita and Aomori were covered instead by extended Tsugaru services.

 By 2012, services formed of 6-car 485 series sets were formed as follows, with car 1 at the Sakata end and car 6 at the Niigata end.
 All cars were no smoking.

 From 28 September 2013, refurbished E653-1000 series 7-car sets formerly used on Fresh Hitachi services were phased in on Inaho services, initially on just one return working a day.

 From the start of the revised timetable on 15 March 2014, a further four return workings daily were operated by refurbished E653-1000 series EMUs, leaving 485 series sets on two return services between Niigata and Sakata.
 From 12 July 2014, all regular Inaho services were operated by E653-1000 series EMUs.